How Long Is a Cross Country Race: Important Factors and Tips to Remember

 6. Secure Your Spikes

-Most cross country runners have experienced getting into a bad situation at least once in their career, and one common scenario is losing a shoe while on the race.
+Most cross-country runners have experienced getting into a bad situation at least once in their career, and one common scenario is losing a shoe while in the race.

 Some players choose to use a Gaffer tape or other strong tape to bind around their spikes to add to their security after the laces had been tied.